jpfir/puppet-checkmk/README.md

 ## Limitations

-Currently only tested and supported Debian based systems.
+Supported on both Debian and RedHat based systems.
 Only the Raw version of CheckMK has been tested but this module may work with the paid server versions.

 ## Development